huandu/go-magicstring/README.md

 The simplest way to create an ordinary string from a magic string is to call `Detach`.
 This function is optimized for ordinary strings.
 If a string is not a magic string, the `Detach` simply returns the string to avoid an unnecessary memory allocation and memory copy.

+### Slice a magic string

+A magic string cannot be sliced by built-in slice expression.
+If we want to keep the attachment in a magic string, we must call `Slice` to slice it.
+If a string is not a magic string, `Slice` just works the same as slice expression.

 ## Performance

 Memory allocation is highly optimized for small strings.
 The maximum size of a small string is 18,408 bytes right now.
 It's the maximum size of memory span classes, which is 18,432 bytes provided by `runtime.ReadMemStats()`, minus the size of magic string payload struct, which is 24 bytes right now.